lucillalanzoni/fMRI-codes/README.md

 # fMRI-codes

-This repository contains Python script I wrote to automate analyses of fMRI data.
+This repository contains Python scripts I wrote to automate analyses of fMRI data.